-I remember some of my early days working with herbs by hand.
-I didn’t take long before I started Googling “kitchen herb grinder”.
-Having been a massage therapist for over 12 years, you would think my hands were quite strong, but unfortunately, they were overworked and tired.
-Grinding herbs with a mortar and pestle was not going well for me.
-Where was my kitchen herb grinder?
+I remember some of my early days working with dried herbs by hand.
+It didn’t take long before I started searching for “herb grinder” on Amazon.
+Grinding herbs with a mortar and pestle, knife, or anything else manual was not going well for me.
 I figured there must have been some electronic product made solely for the purpose of grinding herbs.
+At the time there wasn’t.
+Now you can find plenty of really spiffy herb grinders, only, they still require some manual work.
+Not everyone can use their hands for gripping.
+Below I have listed some of the coolest and best working grinders (manual and electric).

-A Few Things to Remember with Electric Coffee Grinders
+A Few Things to Remember with Electric Grinders

 - You’ll have a tendency to grind herbs longer than coffee would have needed.
 I wouldn’t get to brutal with the amount of time you spend with the button held down.